Many people who turn to payday loans take out multiple rather than one. This leads to a vicious debt cycle that can take months or even years to end.

 DebtHammer: Legitimate payday loan relief that works

 Getting out of debt isn’t easy, but we’re here for you every step of the way.
-We can reduce the total amount you owe by up to 80%, put together an easy-to-understand plan with no hidden fees, and offer a simple monthly payment plan.
+We can help you negotiate with your lenders with an easy-to-understand plan with no hidden fees or “gotchas” and offer a simple monthly payment plan.
 Click here to start your free consultation.

 Generally, the better your credit score, the better the terms you’ll get when applying for a debt consolidation loan.
 For decent rates, shoot for a 650+ FICO score.
 However, some financial services offer debt consolidation for borrowers with lower credit score, so you still have a few options.